soulsspeedruns/amardiscord/README.md

 ## Usage

-`amardiscord` supports Discord udmps extracted via [this tool](https://github.com/StenniHub/discord-backup).
+`amardiscord` supports Discord dumps extracted via [this tool](https://github.com/StenniHub/discord-backup).

 Once you have a dump, extract it into the `./data` directory in the root of this repository.